 SAFETY APPROVED RIDING HELMET.
 Helmets must be properly fitted and must meet A.S.T.M. standards.
 Rental helmets are available from us and we can assist in fitting.

 SAFETY APPROVED, PROTECTIVE RIDING VEST.
 Vests must meet A.S.T.M. or B.E.T.A. safety standards and must be properly fitted.
 While this is currently not mandatory, we highly recommend it for any riders under the age of eighteen.

 Boots that are at least above ankle length with a low heel, flat sole, and no steel toes.

 Long trousers that are stretchy or roomy enough to allow flexibility.

 Jodhpurs, breeches and riding boots are, of course, desirable but not mandatory.

 Most of our camps at RCRA include a meal program, as indicated in each camp’s registration form.
-However, we recommend that each camper is sent with lots of drinking water and a light snack weather they are on the meal program or not.
+However, we recommend that each camper is sent with lots of drinking water and light snack weather they are on the meal program or not.